 - 2 months for general hospitalisation

-Waiting period exemption for Psychiatric Care - New Members transferring from another health fund who previously had limited psychiatric cover, can now upgrade their policy without serving a two month waiting period for the higher or additional benefits.
+Waiting period exemption for Psychiatric Care: New Members transferring from another health fund who previously had limited psychiatric cover, can now upgrade their policy without serving a two month waiting period for the higher or additional benefits.
 The waiting period exemption for psychiatric care benefits can only be accessed once in a lifetime, and is only available after a person has served their initial two month waiting period for any psychiatric treatment.
-Download our PDS for more information or give us a call on 1300 13 40 60.